zandy-zee2021/Algorithm-Avengers1/README.md

 # Algorithm-Avengers
-Here's a README file for your Algorithm Avenger project:

 Agri Market is a web-based solution designed to address the marketing and sales challenges faced by livestock farmers.
 Our platform provides a comprehensive set of features to facilitate smooth and secure transactions within the livestock farming community.